 Precious, on the other hand, is one of the strongest Black American films of the year (and longer).
 Brought to us by Lee Daniels Entertainment, which also brought us Monster's Ball; Lee Daniels himself is one of the most important Black American producers working today.
 Executive producers on the film include Oprah Winfrey and Tyler Perry.

-The phones have been working; but apparently, neither Lee Daniels, nor Oprah Winfrey, nor Tyler Perry called Fox News to cancel the ads.
-After being told by tommybones here about the advertising on December 15th, Precious bought advertising time on the Glenn Beck show again on December 16th.
-And now, again according to the Media Matters blog County Fair, Precious has bought advertising again on December 21st.
+Well, the phones were working nation-wide yesterday; but apparently, neither Lee Daniels, nor Oprah Winfrey, nor Tyler Perry called Fox News to cancel the ads; Precious bought advertising time on the Glenn Beck show again on December 16th.

-The idea that they would pay advertising dollars to Glenn Beck to advertise Precious is so outrageous, that one can only think it accidental; but an accident like that is cleared up in a 45 second phone call, and nobody made that call.
-So Precious is putting even more money into Glenn Beck's coffers, while over 80 other companies are boycotting Glenn Beck's shows.
-How many days of advertising Precious on Glenn Beck's show does it take, to go from being an obvious accident, to an obvious media strategy?
-Can three ads spread out over a week be an accident?
+The idea that they would pay advertising dollars to Glenn Beck to advertise Precious is so outrageous, that one can only think it accidental; but an accident like that is cleared up in a 45 second phone call, and nobody made that call yesterday.
+So Precious put more money into Glenn Beck's coffers.
+How many days of advertising Precious on Glenn Beck's show does this go from being an obvious accident, to an obvious media strategy?
+Three days?
+Five?

 Let Lee Daniels Entertainment know that they should stop this, immediately.
 Email Lee Daniels Entertainment (firstname.lastname@example.org) and ask that they stop supporting Glenn Beck's race-baiting.